-The light sand exposure is a ground and polished surface, typically exposing only the sand particles in the concrete floor.
+Class A is defined as 85 – 95% Cement Fines and 5 – 15% Fine Aggregate.
+The cement fines finish typically exposes only the sand particles in the concrete floor.
 This finish is considered a “creamy looking” surface and is the most popular choice for Architectural Ground & Polished floors.

-The Salt & Pepper exposure is a ground and polished surface, typically exposing a spattering of fine aggregate in the concrete floor.
+The Fine Aggregate finish (Salt & Pepper) exposes a spattering of fine aggregate in the concrete floor.
 This finish is most often chosen to give the appearance of an aged surface.
 Approximate surface cut depth 1/16 inch.

-Large Aggregate exposure is a more heavily “cut” surface, typically exposing the greatest amount of larger aggregate in the concrete floor.
+Class C is defined as 80 – 90% Coarse Aggregate and 10 – 20% Blend of Cement Fines and Fine Aggregate.
+Coarse Aggregate finish typically exposes the greatest amount of aggregate in the concrete floor.
 The finish is the most often chosen when the substrate has been seeded with custom aggregate.
-On some floors including restoration of older concrete there may be limitations to how deeply the floor can be cut.
-Approximate surface cut depth 1/4 inch.
+On some floors including restoration of older concrete, there may be limitations to how deeply the floor can be cut.
+Approximate surface cut depth 1/8 to 1/4 inch.

 4.2 Gloss Level